WencesVillegasMarset/aws-saa-c02-notes/README.md

 * Reserved Instances that applied to terminated instances are billed until the end of their term according to their payment option.
 * All the rest are not billed.

+**QUOTAS**

+* On demand instances are limited per region to a default number of v-CPUs

 Pricing: